 The main feature of the CubeSat project is its fixed dimensions that change in multiples, i.e., CubeSat 1U (unit) is a cube measuring 10x10x10 cm, 2U is two cubes 10x10x20 cm, 3U is 10x10x30 cm, and so on up to 12U.
 Such project standardisation greatly simplifies the procedure for launching into space, namely, the adaptation of a particular satellite project to a particular rocket.
-With conventional satellites project, you have to design an individual adaptor each time, but with CubeSat, this function is served by a special container, which undergoes a one-time adaptation to a specific rocket and upper stage and is subsequently used at each launch.
+With conventional satellite projects, you have to design an individual adaptor each time, but with CubeSat, this function is served by a special container, which undergoes a one-time adaptation to a specific rocket and upper stage and is subsequently used at each launch.
 Thus, the time for development, construction and project launch preparation takes several months instead of several years, and the costs are also reduced several times.

 Private Space Launchers

 The emergence of private players has significantly increased project competition in the aerospace industry.
 The most ambitious space project of the 21st century, Space X, took only 6 years to launch its first Falcon, albeit on its fourth attempt.
-Today, Falcon 9 project has more than 130 successful launches to its credit and offers an unprecedentedly low cost of delivering 1kg of cargo to LEO – USD 2,200.
+Today, the Falcon 9 project has more than 130 successful launches to its credit and offers an unprecedentedly low cost of delivering 1kg of cargo to LEO – USD 2,200.
 In terms of the number of monthly launches, only the Long March family of Chinese launch vehicles can compete with Elon Musk’s recent space projects, but Chinese rockets are state-owned, cost more, and do not offer such favourable conditions.

 Commercialisation has increased the capitalisation of the rocket and space industry many times over and, today, it exceeds $400 billion.
 The huge funds invested by private investors in space technologies and projects have made it possible to significantly reduce spacecraft in size and reduce the cost of its production, which created a demand for micro-launchers – light and ultralight rocket projects.
-By the beginning of the 3rd decade of the 21st century, the leaders of this launch market niche were already clearly formed: Rocket Lab and Virgin Orbit, as well as European private companies developing this class of rockets – British Orbex Space and Skyrora, German ISAR Aerospace and Rocket Factory Augsburg, and Spanish PLD Space.
+By the beginning of the 3rd decade of the 21st century, the leaders of this launch market niche were already clearly formed: Rocket Lab and Virgin Orbit, as well as European private companies developing this class of rockets – British Orbex Space and Skyrora, German ISAR Aerospace, Firefly Aerospace, Rocket Factory Augsburg, and Spanish PLD Space.
 All of them plan to enter the space exploration projects market in the next two years, which will further increase competition and reduce the launch services cost.

 Moon and Mars Colonisation